kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 (venv) $ py.test
 {% endhighlight %}

-And this will produce a output like so:
+And this will produce an output like so:

 {% highlight shell_terminal %}
 ================================= test session starts =================================